rcaileff/career_ladders/software_engineering/mobile_engineer.md

 ## Debugging / Testing
 * Helps SE I/II developers devise testing approaches for more complex testing scenarios.
 * Works with Lead SE developers on integrating work into larger Enova testing tools and processes.
+* Should be able to debug memory leaks

 ## Tools / Frameworks
-* Deep understanding of plaform/framework internals.
+* Deep understanding of platform/framework internals.
 Comfortable explaining inner workings to SE developers.
 * Analyzes possible new tools and frameworks.
 Recommends optimal implementation approach.
 * Proficient with common development frameworks and tools (for example  IDE, logging tools, unit testing, performance monitoring, source control and automated build tools) used within Enova.
 * Familiar with mobile dependency managers

 ## Code Writing
 * Refactors existing code into maintainable and readable code.
-* Actively participates in code reviews.
+* Actively participates in code reviews and is able to coach others to improve their lanaguage skills

 ## SDLC / Process
 * Reviews requirements and provides high level estimates for new projects.
+* Familiar with release management within Enova

 ## APIs
 * Proficiency with the design and use of APIs and considering the real world implications with networking, security and performance